The Chelsea Townhouse

-Draycott Hotel was a 5-star hotel in London, England.
-In 2022, the hotel was re-launched as The Chelsea Townhouse.
+The Chelsea Townhouse is a 5-star hotel in London, England.
+It was originally known as the Draycott Hotel before being refurbished to its current form in 2022.

 Location

 The hotel is located in a 19th-century townhouse at 26 Cadogan Gardens in Knightsbridge, within the borough of Kensington & Chelsea.
 It is situated near Sloane Square.

 Notable guests

 Previous guests have included the Queen of Denmark, Gary Oldman and Pierce Brosnan.